Flying your drone safely and legally

 On this page

 Drone pilots must follow the rules in the Canadian Aviation Regulations (CARs).
-Part IX – Remotely Piloted Aircraft Systems contains most of the rules that apply to drones up to 25 kilograms.
+Part IX – Remotely Piloted Aircraft Systems contains most of the rules that apply to drones.
 You should read these regulations in full before you fly your drone for the first time.

-Drone pilots must carry a valid drone pilot certificate and only fly drones that are marked and registered.
-If you are flying a drone that is less than 250 grams, you do not need to register the drone or get a drone pilot certificate.
+If you are flying a drone that is less than 250 grams, you do not need to register or mark the drone, but you still must follow the rules for microdrones.

 Drone pilots must always carry a valid drone pilot certificate while operating their drone.
 A valid drone pilot certificate is a printed or electronic document issued by Transport Canada.
 No other form of certification will be accepted.